The Best Cuts to Try Right Now

 16. Matte Swept Back

 Sometimes a grooming upgrade is about cleaning up your act.
 Justin Timberlake has been perfecting his off-duty style since his NSYNC Days and it’s nice to see him also brush up on his formal wear skills, down to the matte swept-back style.

 17. Bro Flow

 Dev Patel sported some elegant locks at this year’s Oscars, demonstrating that you don’t have to rock a high-and-tight ‘do with a tux.
 There’s a longer, messier, Don’t Give A Fuck hair move that’s taking over.
 Some call it the “lax bro cut.”
 Others refer to it as “grungy.”
 We call it the “Bro Flow.”
 We’re talking of course about the men’s hairstyle that’s taking over Hollywood.
 Guys rocking flowing locks has long been a badass move, endorsed by both grooming rebels (Jared Leto, Brad Pitt), athletes, and basically anyone in a rock group between 1985 -1995.
-Think Jon Bon Jovi, Eddie Vedder, Axl Rose—the list is long.
+Think Jon Bon Jovi, Eddie Vedder, Axl Rose—the list goes on.
 And it’s easy to see why: upkeep is minimal at best, a little extra hair always looks better peeking out of a baseball cap, and women seem to really like it.
-The style also demonstartes commitment to a cause, because good flow can take months just to get started and even more to get to a place where it will impress.
+The style also demonstrates commitment to a cause because good flow can take months just to get started and even more to get to a place where it will impress.